Party discipline: Other

 Party discipline tends to be increasingly strong in countries that employ the Westminster parliamentary system, such as the United Kingdom, Canada, Australia, New Zealand.
 The Australian Labor Party, for example, requires absolute solidarity with caucus decisions.
 Apart from extremely rare examples of a conscience vote, voting against the decision of the caucus will result in expulsion from the party entirely if internal discussions fail to dissuade the member from crossing the floor.
 Even in parties with no such requirement like the conservative Liberal Party of Australia, discipline remains strong and defections against the party are very rare.

+By convention, members of the government and shadow ministries are bound to vote as per the party room line and when they fail to do so, they are expected to resign or offer to resign from their ministry position.
+This results in a situation where crossing the floor as a Minister or Shadow Minister has become viewed as a lack of confidence in whoever the current leader happens to be.
+In 2026 this convention resulted in the split of the Liberal–National Coalition, after three Shadow Ministers from The Nationals party voted against laws in the wake of the 2025 Bondi Beach shooting despite the Coalition officially supporting them.
+Sussan Ley, the Leader of the Opposition but member of the Liberal Party of Australia, the senior partner in the Coalition, accepted their resignations.
+The situation rapidly escalated with all Nationals ministers resigning their positions, and on 22 January 2026, the full withdrawal of the Nationals from the Coalition, breaking it up.

 In India, party discipline in regards to voting is strong enough that a vote by the legislature against the government is understood, by convention, to cause the government to "collapse".
 Party leaders in such governments also often have the authority to expel members of the party who violate the party line.

 Within the United Kingdom, the devolved Scottish Parliament uses the mixed member proportionality system of voting and so party discipline tends to be high.
 That is especially true for list MPs, who do not represent an electorate; (as if they do not vote along the party line) they risk staunch discipline.
 However research does show that proportional voting systems do result in constituent representatives engaging more with their respective ridings while regional (list) MP's often spend more time legislating.